mikeschmidt69/fermonitor/README.md

 Functionality is configured using fermonitor.ini

-Tilt code is based on tiltV1.py code found at following URL and utilizes blescan.py found on the same page https://www.instructables.com/id/Reading-a-Tilt-Hydrometer-With-a-Raspberry-Pi/
+tilt.py code is based on tiltV1.py code found at following URL and utilizes blescan.py found on the same page https://www.instructables.com/id/Reading-a-Tilt-Hydrometer-With-a-Raspberry-Pi/